Let Me In (film): Plot

 Later, Owen tries to make a blood pact with Abby.
-Seeing blood, Abby reveals her vampire form and flees, feeding on another neighbor.

-The next night, Abby admits to Owen that she is a vampire and that Thomas was not her father.
+Seeing blood, Abby reveals her vampire form and flees, feeding on another neighbor, but fails to kill her before she has to escape.
+The next night, when Owen comes to see her, she admits that she is a vampire and Thomas was not her father.
 Owen discovers an aged photo of her with Thomas as a young boy.
-Scared, Owen wants to leave, but he is stopped by Abby who will not answer his demands on letting him out.
-Owen finally leaves after asking Abby what she will do to him.
+Scared, Owen wants to leave but is stopped by Abby, who will not answer when he asks what she will do to him; she finally lets him leave.

-Owen sneaks out to spend the night at Abby's apartment.
+The neighbor Abby left alive is turned into a vampire and burns to death in the hospital when a nurse opens the curtain to reveal sunlight.
+That night, Abby visits Owen's apartment and asks if she can come in; when he asks what will happen without his permission, she steps inside and starts bleeding all over.
+Horrified, he invites her in and hugs her, then helps her to wash off the blood and don one of his mother's old dresses.
+When his mother nearly catches them, Abby flees out the window; Owen later sneaks out to spend the night at her apartment.

 In the morning, the detective forces his way into Abby's apartment and finds her asleep, only to be distracted by Owen.
 Abby wakes and attacks the detective, killing him.
 Horrified at her actions, Abby decides to leave town and kisses a heartbroken Owen goodbye.

-During swim class, as Kenny and his older brother Jimmy, and their friends ambush Owen and begin to drown him, Abby returns to rescue Owen and dismember his tormentors.
+During swim class, Kenny, his older brother Jimmy, and their friends set a dumpster on fire to distract the teacher, then ambush Owen and begin to drown him; Abby returns to rescue Owen and dismember his tormentors.
 An unspecified time later, Owen leaves town on a train, concealing Abby in a large trunk.